edgar-avilanfr/crypto_coding_challenge/README.md

 ## Scalability plan using GCP and Airflow:
 /scalability_plan_multiple_coins/

-1.- In order to provide a near-real time data loading from the API, I see it almost gets updated each hour, so includying a pipeline that would run each hour in Airflow is a really good option since you have a lot of control under failed batches and a good logging system in order to trouble shoot your process.
+1.- In order to provide a near-real time data loading from the API, I see the API gets updated each hour, so includying a pipeline that would run each hour in Airflow is a really good option since you have a lot of control under failed batches and a good logging system in order to trouble shoot your process.

 2.- Under provided folder you will find the whole airflow scripts, containing the dags folder, yaml file and connection keys (hidden) to GCP account